Rule 5101:12-70-05.7 | Determination of the controlling order.

 (A) The Uniform Interstate Family Support Act (UIFSA)(2008) requires that only one valid order may exist for the purpose of enforcing a support obligation prospectively, beginning with the date on which the determination of controlling order is made.
 After a controlling order is determined, it becomes the only order that may be prospectively enforced, and sets the non-modifiable terms.
 Non-modifiable terms of a controlling order include the duration of the order and the dates of the termination of the order.
 A controlling order may not be determined more than once.

-(C) The initiating child support enforcement agency (CSEA) shall take the following steps before any actions can be taken:
+(D) The child support enforcement agency (CSEA) shall take the following steps before any actions can be taken:

 (1) Identify all existing support orders;

-(3) Determine in which state a determination of the controlling order and reconciliation of arrearages may be made where multiple orders exist.
-Obtain certified copies of each order along with all payment records and arrearage calculations for each order;
+(2) Obtain certified copies of each order along with payment records and arrearage calculations for each order;

-(4) Examine each existing order to verify that it contains a child support order provision and appears valid on its face;
+(3) Examine each existing order to verify that it contains a current child support order provision and appears valid on its face;

-(6) Within twenty days of completing the actions required in paragraphs (C)(1) to (C)(3) of this rule and, if appropriate, receipt of any necessary information needed to process the case:
+(6) Within twenty days of completing the actions required in paragraphs (D)(1) to (D)(5) of this rule and, if appropriate, receipt of any necessary information needed to process the case, either:

-(b) Refer any intergovernmental case to the appropriate state central registry, tribal program, or central authority of a country for action, if long arm jurisdiction is not appropriate;
+(b) Refer any intergovernmental case to the appropriate state central registry, tribal program, or central authority of a country for action, when the CSEA determines that Ohio may not issue a controlling order determination.

 (2) Reconcile the arrearages for all support orders.

-(3) File the appropriate pleadings with the court, including recommended language regarding which order should be determined the controlling order and a calculation of the reconciled arrearages based upon the following principles:
+(3) File the appropriate pleadings with the court, including recommended language regarding which order should be determined the controlling order and a calculation of the reconciled arrearages.

 (4) After the court has made the controlling order determination, prepare the OMB 0970-0085, "Notice of determination of controlling order," and send it with a certified copy of the controlling order determination to the tribunal (typically in care of the child support agency in each state) that issued or registered any of the support orders used to determine the controlling order.